Ensono/stacks-azure-platform-landing-zone/README.md

 eirctl docs
 ```

-The file can then be located in `outputs/docs/pdf`.
+The guide can then be located in `outputs/docs/pdf`.

 >[!NOTE]
 > This file is also published as a GitHub release asset.